|Select the desired report in the shaded box below.

 - Every survey form received is evaluated for valid, useable data and over 20 data integrity filters are used on the data before study results are compiled.

 How was the study conducted?

-An electronic survey questionnaire was carefully designed by an advisory group representing Baptist state conventions, LifeWay Christian Resources, and GuideStone Financial Resources.
-The questionnaire was accessible via the internet from January through June 2012.
+An electronic survey questionnaire was carefully designed by an advisory group representing Baptist state conventions, Lifeway Christian Resources, and GuideStone Financial Resources.
+The questionnaire was accessible via the internet.
 Each Baptist state convention promoted the study and encouraged church staff members in their state to complete the questionnaire.
 Paper forms were available for churches which did not have access to the internet.
 Completed paper forms were returned to the appropriate state convention and were entered into the electronic application.
 The internet application had a significant amount of validity checking built into it and all items which were critical to the reporting required a response.
 Processing of the data after the survey was closed included additional validation and error checking.
 The database was then run through a number of filters to search for data mismatches.
 Unless that data could be corrected, the data from that questionnaire was deleted from the study.
 Every effort was made to make sure every questionnaire’s data was valid before it was included.
-Since all questionnaires were entered into the electronic application and its validity checks, the amount of “back-end” checking was reduced.
-In summer 2012 the data was made available on the internet through a reporting application.
+In summer 2022 the data was made available in this online reporting application.

 I understand survey forms for this study are reviewed for correct data and that some forms are eliminated and that the information on some forms is changed.
 I’m concerned that this process is in reality changing the results.
 Is this true?